Non-Hodgkin Lymphoma Radioimmunotherapy

-The leukemia experts at Cancer Treatment Centers of America (CTCA) use a targeted drug therapy, called radioimmunotherapy (RIT), to target leukemia.
+Cancer Treatment Centers of America (CTCA) cancer experts use a targeted drug therapy, called radioimmunotherapy (RIT), to treat non-Hodgkin lymphoma (NHL).

 As its name implies, radioimmunotherapy combines radiation therapy and immunotherapy.
-It works by attaching radioactive molecules, called radioisotopes (e.g., Yttrium-90), to monoclonal antibodies to target and destroy leukemia cells.
+It works by attaching radioactive molecules, called radioisotopes (e.g., yttrium-90), to monoclonal antibodies (e.g., anti-CD20 antibodies) to target and destroy cancer cells.

-For patients with leukemia, radioimmunotherapy offers the following advantages:
+For patients with non-Hodgkin lymphoma, radioimmunotherapy offers the following advantages:

-- The radiotherapeutic antibody targets and then delivers radiation directly to leukemia cells.
+- The CD20-directed radiotherapeutic antibody targets, and then delivers radiation directly to, malignant cells.

-- By targeting radiation directly to leukemia cells, radioimmunotherapy minimizes side effects associated with most high-dose chemotherapy regimens.
+- By targeting radiation directly to cancerous cells, radioimmunotherapy minimizes side effects associated with most high-dose chemotherapy regimes.

 - Radioimmunotherapy is usually delivered over a shorter period of time (seven to nine days), compared to several months with standard chemotherapy.